fmay/ziggyusaurus/docs/user-guide/block-types/core/Terminator.md

 The Terminator Block will end a Flow as soon as it has edge data on all incoming edges.

-You can also end a Flow branch without terminating the Flow using the Sinkhole Block.

-If you have multihere we have parallel executing Subflows, the Flow won't terminate until the longest running Subflow has completed.
+If you want to stop execution without actually stopping the Flow, you should use the [Sinkhole Block](sinkhole.md).

 <img src="/img/flows/blocks/core/terminator-block.png" alt="Terminator" width="300" />